unsaved/eslint-plugin-sn/README.md

 the Discovery plugin.

-To support a new target table and/or scopealt, add new override elements to your 'sneslitrc.json' file, with your files values including the table and scopealt.
+To support a new target table and/or scopealt, add new override elements to your 'sneslitrc.json' file, with your files values including the table and (optional) scopealt.
 To mark the new table/altscope as supported, you must add the following special rule to one overrides element.
 ```
     "@admc.com/sn/invalid-table-altscope": "off"
 ```
+Just for accurate error messages, when you start handling paths with overrides/file entries you can also add to "sneslintrc.json" 'settings' for customTables and/or customAlts, both which take a string array.

 Our globals list for intra-scoped-SI accesses is purposefully over-liberal.
 There is no difficulty restricting intra-scope access (including to or from global) because the